 - Mateusz Warowny (Research Software Engineer)

-- Suzanne Duce (Training and Outreach - joint with the Dundee Resource for Protein Structure Prediction)
+- Suzanne Duce (Training and Outreach - joint with Dundee Resource for Protein Sequence Analysis and Structure Prediction)

 Jalview’s core team work closely with the following collaborators:

-Jalview's core team in Dundee is currently supported by the following grants:
+Jalview’s core team at Dundee is currently supported by the following grant:

-The Jalview resource also relies on support from the Dundee Resource Sequence Analysis and Protein Secondary Structure Prediction which is supported by the following grants:
+The Jalview resource also relies on support from the Dundee Resource for Sequence Analysis and Protein Structure Prediction which is supported by the following grant: